takeourcarsnow/MonoLog/README.md

 # MonoLog

+MonoLog — Your day in pictures.

-A modern, performant daily photo journal web application built with Next.js.
-Share one post per day with multiple images, follow friends, and build your visual story.
+A modern, performant daily photo journal built with Next.js.
+Create a single post each day, attach multiple images to show sequence and detail, follow friends, and slowly build a thoughtful visual archive.

 ![MonoLog](public/logo.svg)

 ## ✨ Features

-- **Daily Posting**: One post per day limit encourages mindful sharing
+- **Daily habit**: One post per day helps you focus on what matters and build a consistent archive.
 - **Multiple Images**: Attach up to multiple images to each post
 - **Social Features**: Follow users, favorite posts, leave comments
 - **Progressive Web App**: Installable, works offline with service worker